Civil Defense Academy of the Ministry of Emergency Situations

 The Civil Defence Academy of the Ministry of Emergency Situations of Russia (Академия гражданской защиты МЧС России; АГЗ МЧС России) is a state institution for the training of highly qualified specialists in the Ministry of Emergency Situations.
 As part of the Russian Emergencies Ministry, the academy trains troops (both officers and NCOs) for the service of the country's civil defence forces and disaster response services.
-It was founded in 1992 and is located in Khimki, very close to Moscow.
+It was founded in 1992 and is located in Novogorsk microdistrict of Khimki, in Moscow Oblast very close to Moscow.

 History

 The Academy was established as the Command Officers' Training and Enhancement Courses of the Air Defence Forces on 25 October 1933 by orders of the People's Commissariat of Defence, the date of which is marked as the anniversary of the formation of the academy.
 It was reorganized into the Red Army Electrical School in 1935.
 On 20 January 1949, the Council of Ministers reorganized it into the Republican School for Advanced Training of Officers of the Local Air Defense Units (abbreviated to the MPVO).
 In 1961, the MPVO was transformed into the Civil Defense of the Soviet Union, with the school being renamed to the Central Courses for Advanced Training of Officers of the Civil Defense.
 In October 1983, the Presidium of the Supreme Soviet awarded the Order of the Red Star to the course.
-On 9 December 1992, Prime Minister Yegor Gaidar established the academy in the basis of the Central Command and Control Center and the Civil Defense Courses of the RSFSR.
+On 9 December 1992, Prime Minister Yegor Gaidar signed a government decree establishing the academy in the basis of the Central Command and Control Center and the Civil Defense Courses of the RSFSR.
 In May 1994, the university received the name Academy of Civil Defence of the EMERCOM of Russia.
 Since January 2016, it has been a Federal State Budgetary Educational Institution of Higher Education.

 Activities

 Graduates of the academy have led the national response to civil catastrophes such as the Russian apartment bombings and the collapse of Transvaal Park.
-They have also provided assistance during natural disasters in Turkey, Colombia, South Ossetia, Afghanistan, Chechnya, Yugoslavia and other countries.
+They have also provided assistance during natural disasters in Turkey, Colombia, South Ossetia, Afghanistan, Yugoslavia and other countries.